 According to a ruling, dated 8 November 2012, of the Appellate Court in Sofia (ACS) as an appeal instance, the Company was ordered to pay liabilities to a foreign supplier.
-The principal, interest and expenditures at the amount of USD 739 thousand and BGN 28 thousand (BGN 1,077 thousand), including the initial payable under the supply, are recognised in full in company's statement of financial position (Note 35).
+The principal, interest and expenditures at the amount of USD 739 thousand and BGN 28 thousand (BGN 1,277 thousand), including the initial payable under the supply, are recognised in full in company's statement of financial position (Note 36).
 In 2012, additional expenses on interest, penalties and litigation expenditures at the total amount of BGN 481 thousand were charged.
-By order from 11 January 2013 the SCC ruled suspension of the appellate decision of the SAC from 08 November 2012.